 Positive thinking can help bring out the best in your Human Design.
 When you are optimistic, it is easier to access your innate gifts.

-Your soul wants to be fully present and engaged.
-Whatever compels you to be present and thoroughly engaged is your life purpose, or part of it.
-By being present to your own life and following what calls to you, you will live your purpose.
+Your soul seeks to be fully present and engaged.
+Whatever drives you to be involved and present is likely a part of your life purpose.
+By being present in your life and following what calls you, you fulfill your purpose.

 TO BEGIN, STATE YOUR INTENTION TO CONNECT TO YOUR SOUL’S PURPOSE:

 I am now connecting with my soul purpose.
 I am worthy of my soul’s purpose.
 Without me, my soul cannot execute or complete its plan.
-Through expressing my soul purpose I bring great clarity and joy to myself and to others.
-Through expressing my soul purpose, I support the continuing unfolding of my soul’s plan.
-Through expressing my soul purpose, I support the continuing unfolding of all of Creation.
-I now allow my soul purpose to come forth and call me to live it.
+Through expressing my soul purpose, I bring great clarity and joy to myself and to others.
+By expressing my soul’s purpose, I support the continued unfolding of my soul’s plan.
+By expressing my soul purpose, I support the ongoing unfolding of all creation.
+I now allow my soul’s purpose to come forth and call me to live it.

 TO HELP YOU IDENTIFY YOUR SOUL’S PURPOSE: